This ultra creamy Vegan Green Bean Casserole is a wholesome take on the classic but is so decadent that you’ll never guess it’s dairy and gluten free!

 - Pinch ground nutmeg (optional)

-- 1 tbsp soy sauce (sub tamari if necessary)
+- 1 tbsp soy sauce (sub tamari for gluten-free)

 - 1/4 cup dry white wine (I used chardonnay)